Growed

 ★ "Growed" is one of the most enduring Appalachian verb forms.
 It follows the same pattern as "brung," "knowed," and "drug," showing how dialects analogize irregular verbs.
 Writers often use "growed" in dialogue to give characters a rural Southern voice. ★

-Comes from Middle English analogies and persisted in Scots-Irish dialect brought to the Appalachians.
-Recorded in Southern/Appalachian dialect studies since at least the late 1800s and listed in the Dictionary of American Regional English.
+Rooted in Middle English analogies and carried over in Scots-Irish dialect brought to the Appalachians.
+It’s been noted in Southern and Appalachian dialect studies since at least the late 1800s.

 Still common in rural speech and among older speakers.
 Younger Southerners often switch to "grown" in formal writing but still say "growed" casually.